Flyers counting on new coach Vigneault to lead them to title

-PHILADELPHIA (AP) — The parent company of the Philadelphia Flyers has spent the weeks leading up to the season unveiling their best offseason acquisitions.
+PHILADELPHIA (AP) — The parent company of the Philadelphia Flyers has spent the weeks leading up to the season unveiling the team’s best offseason acquisitions.

-There has been a $265 million overhaul to the arena.
-There are $25 tickets at a refurbished standing room only area at the highest point inside the Wells Fargo Center and Comcast Spectacor installed a Kinetic 4K center-hung scoreboard that makes Gritty look like Godzilla on the big screen.
-There’s even a sports book for fans who want to place a wager on the home team while they’re sipping a craft cocktail called “The Sexy Franklin.”
+There are $25 tickets at a refurbished standing-room-only area at the highest point inside the Wells Fargo Center.
+Too far away for a good view?
+No worries, Comcast Spectacor installed a Kinetic 4K center-hung scoreboard that makes Gritty look like Godzilla on the big screen.
+There’s even a sports book for fans who want to place a wager on the home team while they’re sipping a craft cocktail called “The Sexy Franklin .”

-But the improvements to the arena the Flyers share with the 76ers hasn’t exactly trickled down to the roster.
-Even with the top-shelf amenities, fireplaces and artwork, the Flyers are longshots to (+3600) to win it all.
+But the $265 million overhaul to the arena the Flyers share with the 76ers hasn’t exactly trickled down to the roster.
+The top-shelf amenities, fireplaces and artwork serve as nothing more than posh diversions from the action on the ice.
+The Flyers are +3600 to win it all and there isn’t an arena upgrade that can save that number.

-They haven’t won the Stanley Cup since 1974 and 1975, currently the fourth-longest drought in the NHL.
-The Flyers missed the playoffs for the fourth time in seven seasons, haven’t made it to the second round since 2012 and will hit 10 years since their last Stanley Cup Final appearance.
+The Flyers haven’t won the Stanley Cup since 1974 and 1975, currently the fourth-longest drought in the NHL.
+The Flyers missed the playoffs for the fourth time in seven seasons, haven’t made it to the second round since 2012 and will hit 10 years this season since their last Stanley Cup Final appearance.

 The new addition the Flyers are really counting is the one on the bench.